Alma Miranda was excited about landing a job at a company with a reputation as a great place for women to work. Her enthusiasm deflated quickly.

 She quit her job in May and opted not to seek another so she can help her children with their schoolwork.
 "It's just easier this way," she explains, adding that her husband is an essential worker who hasn't been able to help much at home.

-In a statement, AbbVie said it is committed to helping employees succeed.
-Part of that strategy includes offering flexibility that allows employees and managers to determine when, where and how the work is accomplished.
+In a statement, AbbVie said it was committed to an environment that allows for success.
+To help achieve that goal, it offers flexibility that allows employees and managers to determine when, where and how the work is accomplished.

 In 55 percent of U.S. households, women are twice as likely to have primary or sole responsibility for cooking, cleaning, child care and education during the pandemic, according to a survey by Boston Consulting Group.
 Women are spending 15 more hours a week on domestic labor than men—equivalent to a day and a half.

 Stopgap measures to get through the spring and summer, such as flexible work hours, won't suffice much longer.

 "People are reaching a breaking point," says Pam Cohen, president of WerkLabs, the research division of The Mom Project, a Chicago-based company that provides job-placement services and other support for mothers in the workplace.
 "They aren't seeing a finish line.
 It's like a never-ending ultramarathon."